apache/accumulo-website/_docs-2/administration/upgrading.md

 ### Upgrade Accumulo clients

 There several client API changes in 2.0.
-In most cases, new API has been introduced and the old API was deprecated.
-While it recommended that users start using the new API, the old API will be supported through 2.x.
+In most cases, new API was introduced and the old API was only deprecated.
+While it is recommended that users start using the new API, the old API will continue to be supported through 2.x.

 Below is a list of client API changes that users are required to make for 2.0: